The Bone Collector (novel): Summary

 The killer is Peter Taylor, Rhyme's doctor.
 Real name Colin Stanton, he lost his family years ago when Lincoln failed to fully check out a crime scene.
 The suspect was hiding under a bed and started a shootout in the street, gunning down Stanton's family.
 Stanton subsequently had a breakdown and was admitted to a hospital where he attempted suicide.
-Once released, he planned to murder a now-quadriplegic Lincoln Rhyme, and created the identity of Peter Taylor.
+Once released, he planned to murder a now-quadriplegic Lincoln Rhyme and created the identity of Peter Taylor.
 The name was inspired by James Schneider, a New York serial killer from the early 1900s - "Schneider" is "tailor" in German.
 However, when Stanton/Taylor realized that Lincoln was becoming suicidal he had to give him a reason to live so that he could murder him.
 He took on Schneider's alias, "The Bone Collector", and began copying his crimes.
 Stanton picked his victims at random and thought of them as Schneider's own.

 At the climax, Stanton coaxes his way into Rhyme's apartment, murdering Rhyme's former superior, Polling, who had come to admit his own guilt for his perceived role in Rhyme's accident.
 The investigating team had a witness to the crime Rhyme was investigating when he was injured and didn't need Rhyme's testimony.
 Stanton reveals his true identity to Rhyme, and his plan to murder all the people he cares about then slowly kill him.
 Following a struggle, Rhyme manages to bite Stanton's neck, tearing into an artery and mortally wounding him.

-After Stanton is taken away, Rhyme is convinced to assist in another investigation, and accepts the offer under condition that he's allowed to continue working with Sachs.
+After Stanton is taken away, Rhyme is convinced to assist in another investigation and accepts the offer under the condition that he's allowed to continue working with Sachs.